 The Company's exposure to market risk is limited to fluctuations in raw material commodity prices, particularly the nitrile polymer used to manufacture FC2, and foreign currency exchange rate risk associated with the Company's foreign operations.
 The Company does not utilize financial instruments for trading purposes or to hedge risk and holds no derivative financial instruments which would expose it to significant market risk.
 Effective October 1, 2009, the Company's U.K. and Malaysia subsidiaries adopted the U.S. dollar as their functional currency.
 The consistent use of the U.S. dollar as the functional currency across the Company reduces its foreign currency risk and stabilizes its operating results.
 The Company currently has no significant exposure to interest rate risk.
 The Company has a line of credit with Heartland Bank, consisting of a revolving note for up to \$2 million with borrowings limited to a percentage of eligible accounts receivable and eligible inventory.
-Outstanding borrowings under the line of credit will incur interest rate a rate equal to a base rate plus 0.5%.
-The Company has not had any outstanding borrowings under its lines of credit, it would be subject to interest rate risk related to such borrowings.
+Outstanding borrowings in the last five years.
+There is, therefore, currently no significant exposure to market risk for changes in interest rates.
+To the extent that the Company incurs future borrowings under its lines of credit, it would be subject to interest rate risk related to such borrowings.